UMass-Rescue/age_gender_classifier/README.md

 ### Installation

-Install `poetry`; using `pipx` on macOS as an example:
+Install `pipx` to manage `poetry`; this is recommended as it isolates Poetry in its own virtual environment, preventing conflicts with system-wide Python packages.

+    # macOS
+    brew update
     brew install pipx
     pipx ensurepath

+    # linux (debian)
+    sudo apt update
+    sudo apt install pipx
+    export PATH="$HOME/.local/bin:$PATH"

+    # alt, not recommended
+    python -m pip install --user pipx
+    python -m pipx ensurepath

+Restart or refresh your shell, install Poetry, and confirm.

+    source ~/.bashrc
+    which pipx

     pipx install poetry

-Refresh your source file, or open a new shell, and confirm installation.

-    source ~/.zshrc
     which poetry

-Set some configurations, create a virtual environment, and activate it.
+Set configurations, create a virtual environment, and activate it.
+Note: use `poetry init` when starting a new project from scratch, use `poetry install` to set up dependencies from an existing lock file.

     poetry config virtualenvs.create true
     poetry config virtualenvs.in-project true